ahmar46/Filterable_List/README.md

-### This is a small practice project that filters out c
+### This is a small practice project that filters out co

 ### Technologies Used: HTML & Javascript.